Okiki-omisande/Spring-Boot-Blog-Application/README.md

 # Spring-Boot-Blog-Application

-Hi guys, here is a spring boot blog application that contains the RestApi that allows communication between the server and the client, this application is deployed on AWS and uses MySql to save and retrieve data.
+Hi guys, here is a spring boot blog application that contains the RestAPIs that enables communication between the server and the client, this application is deployed on AWS, tested with Postman and uses MySql to store and retrieve data.

 the functionalities of this blog app allows users to

-- create post
+- get post, get post by post id, get all post by category id
-- comment on post
+- comment on post, get comment by commentid, get all comment by post id
-- create category
+- get category

+and allows admin to
-- get post, get post by post id, get all post by category id, update post by postId, delete post by id
+- create post, get post by post id, get all post by category id, update post by postId, delete post by id
-- get comment by commentid, get all comment by post id, update comment, delete comment
+- create comment, get comment by commentid, get all comment by post id, update comment, delete comment
-- get category, update category, delete category
+- create category, get category, update category, delete category

 This appication consists of 9 directories, which are